hnkansai/hnkansai_talks/README.md

 - Brain Hacking - by Jaymin Kessler
 - Using An Unlocked Phone in Japan - by Julien Bataille

+## HN Kansai 4

+- VPNs - by Francisco Alcantara
+- Prototyping with Arduino - by Stoyan Zhekov
+- The First Hackers I Ever Knew - by Raphael Guyot
+- A Side Project - by Michael Frankland

 ## HN Kansai 3